- Work on this project is largely complete

 The Simpson Avenue Bridge, which spans the Hoquiam River, was last painted in 1992.
 Since then, the protective coating on the bridge has deteriorated, exposing the steel to the weather and elements, resulting in rust and corrosion.

 The 1,978 foot-long bridge was opened in 1928 and has been painted multiple times over the years.

 Painting the bridge preserves and restores the bridge's structural integrity and protects the steel from future corrosion.

 The End Result

-The steel framework of the bridge will be cleaned and repainted with a protective coating.
+The steel framework of the bridge was cleaned and repainted with a protective coating.
 The project will prolong the life of the bridge.

 - Preservation: This project helps prevent future corrosion and preserves the structural integrity of the bridge.

-- Environment: All work to remove the existing paint and apply new paint will be done under full containment to protect the environment.
+- Environment: All work to remove the existing paint and apply new paint was done under full containment to protect the environment.